 How Much Protein Is Enough?

 The amount of protein your pets need depends on a number of factors, like the species, life stage, and activity level, including the quality and the level of digestibility of the protein in their diet.
-The rate of protein metabolism differs in dogs and cats; cats need a significantly much higher amount of protein than dogs do.
+The rate of protein metabolism differs in dogs and cats; cats need a significantly much higher

 Pregnant or nursing pets, puppies and kittens need more protein than adults.
 Performance dogs that are involved in hunting, police squads, agility, and other high-energy activities also need much more protein than a dog who spends all his day on the couch.